 Two units in Core Maths: Students study 6 units: P1, P2 +1 other in Year 12.
-In Year 13 you study P3 & P4 +1 other to make the 6.
+In Year 13 you study P3 & P4 +1 other to make up the six units.
 These cover algebra, calculus, coordinate geometry, functions, graphs, logarithms, numerical methods, proof, sequences, trigonometry, and vectors.
 The other two units are chosen from the following: